Cleveland Clinic logo

 What is the difference between hemodialysis and peritoneal dialysis?

 During hemodialysis, your blood leaves your body and enters a machine that filters out waste products and extra fluid.
-Once the machine has filtered your blood, it goes back into your body.
+Once the machine filters your blood, it goes back into your body.

-During peritoneal dialysis, your healthcare provider will attach a catheter to your abdominal lining (peritoneal membrane).
-You then attach a bag with a dialysis solution to your catheter.
-The solution flows from the bag into your peritoneal cavity, absorbing waste products and extra fluid.
-Approximately 60 to 90 minutes later, you drain the solution with the waste products and fluid into a clean, empty bag.
+During peritoneal dialysis, your provider attaches a catheter to your abdominal lining (peritoneal membrane).
+A bag with a dialysis solution then attaches to a catheter.
+The solutions flows from the bag into your peritoneal cavity.
+It absorbs waste products and extra fluid.
+About 60 to 90 minutes later, you drain the solution with the waste products and fluid into a clean, empty bag.

 A note from Cleveland Clinic